merrcury/100-Days-Of-Code/docs/README.md

 ## Day 84 : March 30, 2020
 **Today's Progress**: Spent my time with java for acing the next module of Crio's QMoney.

+## Day 85 : March 31, 2020
+**Today's Progress**:
++ Created and Corrected LICENSE File of My Projects.
++ Started Learning Designing of a Compiler.